mitsuami-megane/linux-vr-guides/valheim-vr.md

 **Launch Options**: `WINEDLLOVERRIDES="winhttp=n,b" %command%`

-Start the mode in the default mode (no Vulkan/OpenGL/etc)
+Start the game in the default mode (no Vulkan/OpenGL/etc)